Luigian/Php_Piscine/day06/ex02/README.md

-# Piscine_Php / day06 / ex02 : The Vector Class
+# Php_Piscine / day06 / ex02 : The Vector Class

 ## Description
 The vector class allow us to represent directions or movements of points, in other word: lines.